roman-milk/roman-milk.github.io/cvsn.md

  "And was my favorite Major eavesdropping?"
 I asked.

  She leaned back on the bed, looking devastating.
 "Just a little.
 Am I really your favorite Major?"
-Report_Story #2